Was Euro 2024 a success off the field? Sort of – DW – 07/12/2024

 Too much politics?

-France captain Kylian Mbappe even used the tournament to urge French voters to reject the far-right, who ended up finishing third having topped the polls in the first round.
+France captain Kylian Mbappe even used the tournament to urge French voters to reject the far right in the recently held French elections.
+The National Rally, France's mainstream far-right party, ended up finishing third in the two-round vote despite the polls in the first round.

 Meanwhile, Serbia briefly threatened to quit the tournament after being upset by anti-Serb chants from Croatia and Albania fans in a game between the two.
 Albania striker Mirlind Daku even received a two-game ban for leading nationalist chants about Serbia and North Macedonia.